Best cordless lawn mower 2024: top battery-powered trimmers that tackle all types of turf

 Self propulsion lever is a bit uncomfortable

-This writer has been using this large 51cm cordless Cobra for the last three years and it’s been a beast in every respect.
+This large 51cm cordless Cobra is a beast in every respect.
 The Cobra MX51S80V is equipped with an 80-volt brushless motor and it runs on two 40v 5Ah Li-ion batteries that just seem to last forever.
 In fact, after every first complete mow of my 200m² lawn, both batteries still show full power with all eight LEDs alight.
-Combined, the batteries should provide up to 92 minutes of cutting on a full charge.
+Combined, the batteries should provide up to 90 minutes of cutting on a full charge.

-Like its petrol-based stablemate, the Cobra MX534SP, a fan-type mechanism attached to the blade helps fling grass cuttings towards the back of the large 60-litre grass collector so it fills up much more than most other mowers I’ve tested – and that means fewer trips to the compost bin.
+Like its petrol-based stablemate, the Cobra MX534SP (which you can read about in our guide to the Best Petrol Lawn Mowers), a fan-type mechanism attached to the blade helps fling grass cuttings towards the back of the large 60-litre grass collector so it fills up much more than most other mowers I’ve tested – and that means fewer trips to the compost bin.
 As a byproduct, the blade’s vortex fan system also sucks up garden leaves like a vacuum cleaner.

 The Cobra MX51S80V is an exceptional cutter and powerful enough to scythe through even long damp grass without so much as a hiccup.
 Moreover, the motor speed increases automatically whenever the blade detects extra resistance.
 And for such a large model, it’s one of the quietest cordless models I’ve ever used.
 At 29 kilos, this mower isn’t light but the onboard single-speed self propulsion makes using it a breeze.
 That said, it doesn’t feel too unwieldy even when used without the self propulsion because it has nice big rubber wheels that help make it easy to push.